mlnoone/hashtable-demo/README.md

 or it can be compiled and run on Linux, Mac or Windows: `gcc -o hashtable hashtable.c` [with ` -lm` in linux]

 The code is commented to highlight some important paradigms of hash table design.

+Collisions are handled by open adressing / linear probing.